caleb531/imessage-conversation-analyzer/README.md

 *Copyright 2020-2024 Caleb Evans*
 *Released under the MIT license*

-This macOS CLI program will read the contents of an iMessage conversation via the Messages app's database on your Mac.
-You can then gather various metrics of interest on the messages and attachments collected.
+iMessage Conversation Analyzer (ICA) is a fully-typed Python program that will read the contents of an iMessage conversation via the Messages app's database on macOS.
+You can then gather various metrics of interest on the messages.

 Much of this program was inspired by and built using findings from [this blog post by Yorgos Askalidis][blog-post].